Use Supabase with Hono

 Changes to API keys

 Supabase is changing the way keys work to improve project security and developer experience.
-You can read the full announcement, but in the transition period, you can use both the current anon and service_role keys and the new publishable key with the form sb_publishable_xxx which will replace the older keys.
+You can read the full announcement on GitHub.

-In most cases, you can get the correct key from the Project's Connect dialog, but if you want a specific key, you can find all keys in the API Keys section of a Project's Settings page:
+In most cases, you can get keys from the Project's Connect dialog, but if you want a specific key, you can find them in the Settings > API Keys section of the Dashboard.

-For new keys, open the API Keys tab, if you don't have a publishable key already, click Create new API Keys, and copy the value from the Publishable key section.
+anonkey for client-side operations and theservice_rolekey for server-side operations from the Legacy API Keys tab. - For new keys, open the API Keys tab, if you don't have a publishable key already, click Create new API Keys, and copy the value from the Publishable key section.

 Terminal